High Point Academy will begin on Monday, August 19th 2019. The last day of school will be on Thursday, May 28th, 2020.

 Our school day will run Monday through Friday 8:00 AM to 3:45 PM.
 Our charter states that we are an extended day school.

 High Point Academy is a free, public school.
-No tuition is charged, however, we require a $40 fine arts material fee and a $40 STEAM/STEM for additional classroom enrichment.
+No tuition is charged; however, we require an $80 STEAM fee ($40 fine arts material fee and a $40 STEM for additional classroom enrichment).

 There are not any designated boundaries to attend HPA, however students must reside within a 50-mile radius.